 - Use a torque wrench to tighten spark plug to 25 Nm (18 ft-lb).

-- Insert the coil plug back into the coil pack and close the plastic locking mechanism until it snaps shut. ***It is very important that the coil plug is pushed into the coil pack as far as possible to avoid engine misfires.
+- Insert the coil plug back into the ignition coil and close the plastic locking mechanism until it snaps shut.
+It is very important that the coil plug is pushed in as far as possible to avoid engine misfires.
 Never use dielectric grease on your ignition coils.
 It will cause the coil to slip off of the spark plug and cause a misfire.

-- Please note that the coil packs will continue to “slide up” on the spark plugs until the coil pack clamps are reinstalled.
-One you reinstall the coil pack clamps, the coil packs will be forced down on to the spark plugs and will lock onto them.
+- Please note that it is very common for the ignition coils to “slide up” on the spark plugs until their clamps are reinstalled.
+One you reinstall the ignition coil clamps, the coil packs will be forced down on to the spark plugs and will lock them into place.

-- Continue replacing spark plugs and coil packs on cylinders 2 and 3.
+- Continue replacing spark plugs and ignition coil on cylinders 2 and 3.

-- Cylinder 4 on E63/E64 6 series vehicles is a bit tricky…it will require the loosening of an air conditioning freon line bracket so enough room can be created for removal of the plug and coil.
+- Cylinder 4 on E63/E64 6 series vehicles is a bit tricky…it will require the loosening of an air conditioning Freon line bracket so enough room can be created for removal of the plug and coil.
 Use a 10mm open end wrench to remove the two nuts anchoring the bracket to the engine bay.
 Carefully pull the bracket towards the engine and slide the coil pack out behind it.
 This step takes a lot of patience.

 - Cylinders 5 through 8 are a little bit easier than 1 through 4.
-There is not need to remove any parts to get the coil packs and plugs out of the engine.
+There is not need to remove any parts to get the ignition coils and plugs out of the engine.
 Once again, use patience and persistence…never be afraid to walk away from the job for a while to avoid getting upset.

-- When all of the coils and plugs have been replaced, reinstall the coil pack clamps.
-Once again, use force with your fingers to make sure the coil plugs are pushed in as far as they can go to avoid a misfire when you start engine.
+- When all of the coils and plugs have been replaced, reinstall the ignition coil clamps.
+Double check with your fingers to make sure the coil plugs are pushed in as far as they can go to avoid a misfire when you start engine.